 After graduating with a degree in natural science, Rodgers was Director of Strength, Speed, and Conditioning at New York’s Hofstra University, where he worked with NFL players Marques Colston (New Orleans Saints) and Willie Colon (Pittsburgh Steelers).

-Rodgers, who has a master’s degree in exercise physiology from Illinois State, resides in Sewanee with his wife, Carrie, and their two sons, Tyler (13), Cecil (10) and Charlie (4).
+Rodgers, who has a master’s degree in exercise physiology from Illinois State, resides in Sewanee with his wife, Carrie, and their three sons, Tyler, Cecil and Charlie.